 - Slip on a shirt.

 - Slop on sunscreen.

 - Wrap on sunglasses to protect the eyes and sensitive skin around them.

 Many people believe the UV rays of tanning beds are harmless.
 This is not true.
 Tanning lamps give out UV rays, which can cause long-term skin damage and can contribute to skin cancer.
 Most skin doctors and health organizations recommend not using tanning beds and sun lamps.

 Protect children from the sun

 Children need special attention, since they tend to spend more time outdoors and can burn more easily.
 Parents and other caregivers should protect children from excess sun exposure by using the steps above.
-It is important, particularly in parts of the world where it is sunnier, to cover your children as fully as is reasonable.
-You should develop the habit of using sunscreen on exposed skin for yourself and your children whenever you go outdoors and may be exposed to large amounts of sunlight.
 Children need to be taught about the dangers of too much sun exposure as they become more independent.

-For more information on how to protect yourself and your family from UV exposure, see our document Skin Cancer: Prevention and Early Detection.
+For more information on how to protect yourself and your family from UV exposure, see Skin Cancer: Prevention and Early Detection.

 Exposure to certain chemicals, such as arsenic, can increase a person’s risk of skin cancer.
-People can be exposed to arsenic from well water in some areas, pesticides and herbicides, some medicines (such as arsenic trioxide) and imported traditional herbal remedies, and in certain occupations (such as mining and smelting).
+People can be exposed to arsenic from well water in some areas, pesticides and herbicides, some medicines and imported traditional herbal remedies, and in certain occupations (such as mining and smelting).